rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

 Just your classic turtle crossing game.
 There's an incredibly busy multi-line highway and one intrepid turtle who has to cross the road without getting hit by a car.
 This project tested my understanding of object oriented programming, especially creating classes and class inheritance.

 <h2> Day 24: Mail Merge Project </h2>
 Mail merging involves taking a list of names and inserting each name into a letter (e.g. Dear [name], you're invited to my birthday.).
+This challenge involved using what I learned about file paths and directories.